jayqi/civic-data-tutorials/overview-of-data-analysis-tools/overview-of-data-analysis-tools.md

 #### Big data?

-You only need "big data" tools (i.e., distributed computing) if you have so much data that:
+You only need "big data" tools (i.e., distributed computing) if your situation involves
-- You can't fit it on the hard drive of one machine
+- High **volume**: you can't fit it on the hard drive or in memory on one machine
-- You can't fit it in memory on one machine when doing computations
+- High **velocity**: you need the results of analyses instantaneously as new data is created

+Most practical situations don't have those requirements and don't need "big data" tools.

 ---